 Because residential letting and property management is a complex business with many pitfalls, we really do believe that a professional Letting Agent like Award Property Management Ltd provides excellent value.
 Not just in the day to day management of your property and tenancies, but also in the knowledge and experience we can offer in areas such as property values, ever changing legal implications, marketing and administration.
 Having a professional manage the Landlord and Tenant relationship provides you with support and peace of mind.

-The National Approved Letting Scheme (NALS), of which Award Property Management Ltd is a licenced member, is an accreditation body ensuring that member agents comply with the highest industry service standards, thus safeguarding your interests.
-Our independent redress through our membership of the Property Ombudsman Scheme (TPO), Professional Indemnity, Client Money Protection (CMP) cover and Tenancy Deposit protection arrangements are all audited and reviewed regularly to ensure we remain fully compliant.
-The visible assurance of the NALS logo provides our customers with peace of mind that they are in safe hands.
+The nationally recognised Safeagent scheme, of which Award Property Management Ltd is a licenced member, is an accreditation body ensuring that member agents comply with the highest industry service standards, thus safeguarding your interests.
+Our independent redress through an Ombudsman Scheme, Professional Indemnity, Client Money Protection cover and Tenancy Deposit Protection arrangements are all audited and reviewed regularly to ensure we remain fully compliant.
+The visible assurance of the Safeagent logo provides our customers with peace of mind that they are in safe hands.

-The SAFEAGENT mark denotes that Award Property Management Ltd protects Landlords and Tenants money through a Client Money Protection (CMP) Scheme.
-We have voluntarily joined the scheme operated by NALS, agreeing to the stringent standards required to display the logo.
+The SAFEAGENT mark denotes that Award Property Management Ltd protects Landlords and Tenants money through a Client Money Protection Scheme.
+We have voluntarily joined the scheme, agreeing to the stringent standards required to display the logo.
 For consumers this provides the assurances that we:

 - Carry Professional Indemnity Insurance